RAJKUMARV-2005/Course-Manager-JavaScript/README.md

 # Course-Manager-JavaScript
-Created a Simple Javascript application to track Student Enrollements
+Created a Simple Javascript application to track Student Enrollements.
+Used HTML and JavaScript